Scalable framework for quantum transport across large physical networks: Convergent Local Optimisation Within Networks

 \section{Convergent Local Optimisation Within Networks}

 To ameliorate the poor scaling of the full variational optimisation for increasing network sizes, we propose a site-local optimisation.
 We start by considering a partitioned version of the free energy that approximates the free energy about an individual site.
-This is achieved by considering different partitions around a particular site of size $p$, in which we partition the Hilbert space, such that when we calculate the free energy, we need only include the $p-1$ most relevant other sites.
+This is achieved by considering different partitions around the particular site we wish to optimise of size $p$, such that when we calculate the free energy, we need only include the $p-1$ most relevant other sites.
 To prove the efficacy of this approach, we define the site-local free Hamiltonian as

 where $\mathcal{P}_{i,p}$ is a projection operator onto the subspace of sites in the set $\alpha_{i,p}$, the set of so-called `relevant' site indices to the site at index $i$, given by tracing over the complement set of `irrelevant' sites $\beta_{i,p} \equiv \{1,..,N\}\setminus\alpha_{i,p} $.
 As we shall see, it is appropriate to determine these relevant sites by finding the $p-1$ other sites most strongly coupled to the $i$-th site, i.e., those with the largest $|V_{ij}|$.
 Conversely, we can consider the `irrelevant' Hamiltonian as